Our Sponsors

 Once the differences between Proto-Germanic, Proto-Celtic, Proto-Italic, and other dialects became so great that the people speaking these dialects could no longer understand each other, their dialects were different languages.
 These languages then began breaking up in to dialects and the process repeated itself over and over for millennia.

-One of the differences that arose along the way involved the sound [n] which sometimes appeared and sometimes did not appear in certain words.
+One of the differences that arose along the way involved the sound [n], which sometimes appears and sometimes does not appear in certain related words.
 This difference might be present and absent in the words of one language.
-The past participle of Latin frangere "to break", with an [n], was fractus "broken", with contained no [n] even though the present tense forms did.
-We see the same in frangere "to break" and fractus "broken", source of English fracture.
+The past participle of Latin frangere "to break", with an [n], was fractus "broken" (source of English fracture) without an [n].

 The same is true of the sound [s] at the beginning of words.
 It usually comes and goes from language to language.
-English tended to retain initial [s] before consonants in words like spin, while Latin tended to lose them, as in related word pendere "to hang".
+English and other Germanic languages tended to retain initial [s] before consonants in words like spin, while Latin tended to lose them, as in the Latin correlate to spin, pendere "to hang".
 We see them same relationship in English slack and Latin laxus "loose" [læk-s].
 Believe it or not, skald and cold developed from the same original root with and without the Fickle S.

 In the Good Word series we call these two phenomena "Fickle N" and "Fickle S" because you can't depend on them to stay where they belong.